bckohan/django-enum/doc/source/howto/integrations.rst

 :class:`django_enum.drf.EnumField` is provided that will. :class:`~django_enum.fields.FlagField`
-fields do not work well with DRF's builtin `MultipleChoiceField <https://www.django-rest-framework.org/api-guide/fields/#multiplechoicefield>`_ so we provide also provide a :class:`django_enum.drf.FlagField`.
+fields do not work well with DRF's builtin `MultipleChoiceField <https://www.django-rest-framework.org/api-guide/fields/#multiplechoicefield>`_ so we also provide a :class:`django_enum.drf.FlagField`.

 The dependency on DRF_ is optional so to use the provided serializer field you must install DRF_: